 Is Sim Max 3 Wood Forgiving?

 Yes, The TaylorMade SIM Max fairway wood features a low amount of loft sleeve and forgiveness, making it the most forgiving in its lineup.
 Despite this trait, there’s still plenty to love about these clubs if you’re not too particular when it comes to your shots around the green or on longer shots that require more explosive distance from the tee box.
-Its lack of adjustability means they’ll fit any golfer no matter what their swing speed maybe!
+Its lack of adjustability means it’ll fit any golfer no matter what their swing speed may be!